archmageakai/gikoru/README.md

 >pg/sections/ : sections (incl. index) fragments are stored here (these may or may not be treated as temp files that would be deleted later)\
 >posts : these are where all posts are stored. these can be edited after they've been sent here.\
 >public : this is the output directory. all these files can be deployed to your site.\
->py : aside from the main script, content file and www python scripts, most python scripts for gikoru are stored here\
 static : all static files, such as images, favicon, css, misc that you do not want merged are stored here

 ### ramblings of a madman